Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Experiments

 \section{Experiments}

-To demonstrate that our proposed EGA performs classification downstream tasks with EEG data, we conduct the following experiments to answer the research questions:
+To demonstrate that our proposed EGA can handle classification on downstream tasks using EEG data, we conduct the following experiments to answer the research questions:

-\begin{itemize} \item Can EGA, with the integration of the GraphAdapter, improve model performance across various downstream tasks compared to the standalone BENDR model? \item Which is the most effective among GNN models for the GraphAdapter? \end{itemize}
+\begin{itemize} \item Can EGA, with the integration of the GraphAdapter, improve model performance across various downstream tasks compared to the standalone BENDR model? \item Which GNN model is the most effective for the GraphAdapter? \end{itemize}